 “We are so excited to finally unveil Heartwood to the region.
 Not only is the building a piece of art in itself, but it is a fantastic way to showcase the rich craft and music tradition along with the outdoor assets that Southwest Virginia has to offer. “

-Heartwood will open to the public on June 15, 2011.
+Heartwood opened to the public on June 15, 2011.
 If you’re planning a trip to Southwest Virginia, start at Heartwood, but don’t go home until you’ve gone ‘Round the Mountain.